Cluster Population Demographics in NGC 628 Derived from Stochastic Population Synthesis Models: Results

-The largest deviations between our model and the observations is for the most luminous clusters at the bluest colours; we can see this from our slight underprediction of the UV (F275W) and U luminosity functions in \autoref{fig:1D_MID}, and from the tail of observed clusters extending to higher UV - U (F275W-F336W) than our models in \autoref{fig:UV_U_B}.
-One possible explanation for this discrepancy is that our model library assumes Solar metallicity, while NGC 628 is slightly sub-Solar \citep[e.g.,][]{Berg13a, Berg15a}. \citet{2015Powerlaw} show that metallicity variations at this level have relatively little effect when inferring cluster masses or ages, but it is conceivable that because our library is somewhat more metal-rich than the data, it does not quite extend as far to the blue as the observations.
+One possible explanation for this discrepancy is that our model library assumes Solar metallicity, while NGC 628 is slightly sub-Solar \citep[e.g.,][]{2010Moustakas}.
+Consistent with this hypothesis, \citet{2022Deger} compare PHANGS-HST clusters to tracks through colour-space predicted by non-stochastic stellar population synthesis models using a range of metallicity and nebular covering fraction.
+They find the bluest colours achievable by the models are sensitive to these two parameters, with plausible variations in them having relatively little effect over most of the track, but yielding variations at the extreme blue end by $\sim 0.3$ mag, comparable to the offset we find between our bluest observed clusters and our bluest \textsc{slug} models.
+However, \citet{2015Powerlaw} show that metallicity variations at this level have relatively little effect when inferring cluster masses or ages.
 In any event, the effects of this discrepancy on population-level statistics should be small, since they involve only a handful of clusters out of our full catalogue of $>1000$.